pritamghanghas/Semester-Project/README.md

 ```

 ## Create A Catkin Workspace And Compile Source Code
-Removed as it contained propietary information
+Removed as it contained proprietary information

 ## Include Needed Plugins
 To include the needed plugins in Gazebo6 you first must locate the Gazebo setup.sh file: